St. Peter’s Church to Celebrate the Return of the Marquis de Lafayette

 Peter Legeaux (or Legaux)

-Richard Schlatter
+Richard G. Schlatter

 The Oneida Scouts (1)

 There were between 50 and 100 (accounts vary) attached to Lafayette’s force.
-Six fell during the battle and were re-buried together in the plot surrounded by an iron railing.
+Some reports say three fell during the battle, some give the count as six.
+In either case, some (the number four is usually given) were eventually re-buried together in this plot in the graveyard surrounded by an iron railing.
 They originally were buried separately, with their unsubscribed tombstones being shaped like arrowheads.
-It appears as if they are the only participants of the Battle of Barren Hill buried in the St. Peter’s cemetery.

-“A company of about 100 Indians, from some northern tribe, joined us here.
+According to the diary of Joseph Plumb Martin, one of the Continental Army soldiers who fought in the Battle of Barren Hill… “A company of about 100 Indians, from some northern tribe, joined us here.
 There were three or four young Frenchmen with them.
 The Indians were stout looking fellows.”

 The Frenchmen referred to could have included Peter Duseaux or Peter Legeaux… or even Lafayette himself.